-During economic downturns, grasping complexities of economic uncertainty is vital when discussing profit decline for numerous enterprises.
-Instinctively, one might reassess market effectively and modify marketing budgets.
+During economic downturns, grasping the complexities of economic uncertainty is vital when discussing profit decline for numerous enterprises.
+Instinctively, one might reassess the market effectively and modify marketing budgets.
 Some experts advocate that organizations should emphasize cost-reduction measures and internal enhancements in such situations.

 However, Millward Brown’s research amid the 2008 recession unveiled that brands with curtailed media investments encountered negative outcomes.
 Notably, diminished TV ad expenditure led to a 24% decrease in brand utilization and a 28% decline in brand perception.